 9 | Complain About Your Boss or Co-workers

-Whether you have connected with your boss and co-workers or not, LinkedIn is not the place to publically bash on your workplace.
-Hiring managers and recruiters will not want to reach out to someone so negative or someone who complains in such a professional space (in this case, LinkedIn may be compared to your place of work).
+Whether or not you’re connected with your boss and co-workers, LinkedIn is not the place to publicly bash on your workplace.
+Hiring managers and recruiters will not want to reach out to someone so negative or who complains in such a professional space (in this case, LinkedIn may be compared to your place of work).

-Keep your status updates, messages, and comments positive and professional to make a better first impression.
+Keep your status updates, messages, and comments positive and professional to make the best first impression.

 10 | Click “Post” Without Proofreading

-Your social media profiles, in general, are being screened by hiring managers and recruiters and the top turn-offs are your typos, poor grammar, and overall lack of business professional communication skills.
-Don’t look like a fool on LinkedIn because you can’t take 15 seconds to proofread your posts.
+Your social media profiles, in general, are being screened by hiring managers and recruiters with the top turn-offs being typos, poor grammar, and overall lack of business professional communication skills.
+Don’t look illiterate on LinkedIn because you can’t take ten seconds to proofread your posts.